What happens if you fold the ends of a dipole?

-For example, if it is found that the ends of a bent dipole touch something or prevent rotation, consider folding.
+For example, if it is found that the ends of a bent dipole touches something or prevents rotation, consider folding.
 Or, in a Yagi type beam, folded ends would be an interesting possibility to make a smaller antenna.
-Or, for antennas on 160 and 75/80 meters or 40 meters in an attic, having enough height is the eternal problem.
+Or, for antennas on 75/80 meters or 40 meters in an attic, having enough height is the eternal problem.
 Folding may be something to consider.

-To study folded dipole configurations, an antenna model was designed based on: 1) a calculated resonant Length (velocity corrected), 2) a bend Ratio, 3) the vertical Length of the bend.
+To study folded dipole configurations, an antenna model was designed based on: 1) a calculated resonant half-wave (velocity corrected), 2) a bend Ratio to define where to bend, 3) the vertical length of the Bend 4) and fine tuning the end of the Fold.
+The model iteratively converges on the Bend and Fold dimensions that produce the optimal antenna.
 In this way tuning becomes simple.
-Just lengthen the tips of the folded ends to find the lowest SWR.
+Just bend and fold the half-wave dipole accordinly and lengthen the tips of the folded ends to find the lowest SWR.
 (See Figure 1)

 4NEC2 Antenna Model: Here

-As the study progressed it became clear that the bend length cannot be greater than 0.5, that is to say, the dipole cannot be shortened by more than 50%.
-Similarly, the dipole bend length must be at least 0.8 or no shorter than 20%.
-The intermediate lengths of 0.6 and 0.7 were also used for the study.
+As the study progressed it became clear that the bend Ratio of the quarter-wave arms cannot be less than 0.5, that is to say, the dipole cannot be shortened by more than 50%.

-In Figure 2 below is the modeling result of these four lengths of the dipole arms.
+Figure 2 below is the SWR vs.Length of bends at these four Ratios of the dipole arms.

 For example, on the Green curve the lowest SWR is around 0.06 Ratio.

-In the the Bent end study before this study, the SWR sweet spot was at the 0.6 length.
-With this Folded end study the 0.7 length (Green curve) is favored.
+With this figure the 0.7 length (Green curve) is favored.
 At the point where the SWR is lowest, both sides of the fold are about the same length.

 As you can see from the SWR curves above, folding a dipole is very forgiving.
-Just about anything produces a good match for 50 Ohm coax But, if you use the 0.5 curve (Blue line), it is advisable to use long sides (Ratio > 0.18).
+Just about anything produces a good match for 50 Ohm coax But, if you use the 0.5 curve (Blue line), it is advisable to use Ratio Length > 0.18.
 In that way the SWR should be under 1.5 at 1/2 wavelength elevation.

 A straight dipole is the perfect form.
 Any bend (or sag) has the effect of shortening the radiating body, hence frequency rises, impedance falls.
-The way this study is designed, the Arm, Bend and Fold add up to the calculated length of the dipole.
-Only a little length need be added to the tips of the folds to correct for the shortening effect.
+The way this study is designed, the Arms, Bends and Folds add up to the calculated length of the dipole.
+Only a little length needs be added to the tips of the folds to correct for the shortening effect.

 Figure 3 shows what happens to the SWR tuning versus how much length is added to the tips.
 Again the 0.7 curve stands out.
 It has the lowest SWR over the broadest range; obviously the easiest to tune.
 Conversely, the 0.5 and 0.6 curves indicate little posibility for improvement in SWR.